Tips and tricks

 - Monsters who can summon fiends, such as ancient liches and Pandemonium lords

-- Tormenting monsters (which remove 35-50% of your HP with a single hit unless you are immune to torment) such as fiends, shadow fiends, curse skulls, curse toes, greater mummies, mummy priests, and tormentors
+- Tormenting monsters (which remove 35-50% of your HP with a single hit unless you are immune to torment) such as fiends, curse skulls, curse toes, mummy priests, greater mummies, and tormentors.

-- Monsters who can cast Lehudib's Crystal Spear, such as deep elf/draconian annihilators and liches
+- Monsters who can cast Lehudib's Crystal Spear, such as deep elf/draconian annihilators, wizards, and liches.

-- Mutating monsters, if you don't have an amulet of resist mutation: neqoxecs, shining eyes, orbs of fire and Mnoleg
+- Mutating monsters, if you don't have mutation resistance: neqoxecs, shining eyes, orbs of fire and Mnoleg.

 - Player ghosts